RuMolloy/Buy-Stuff/README.md

 The demo shows purchasing of consumable (can be purchased multiple times), non-consumable (can only be purchased once) in-app products and a subscription product.
 Admob is also integrated where a test ad appears on the bottom of the screen (see static screenshot below).

+## Prerequisite
+Requirement to have the app you're looking to add billing to released on the Play Store (internal release is fine..)

 ## Demo
 #### Note
 Admob test ad seems to work intermittently at best with *Ad failed to load error code 0* returned in the console, seems to be a server side issue